KevinCh28/KevinCh28/README.md

 ### Hi there 👋 My name is Kevin Chen, I'm a entrepreneur turned software engineer.

-- 🌱 I’m currently studying both TypeScript and Python, while also experimenting with OpenAI's API!
+- 🌱 I’m currently exploring Next.js.
 - 📫 How to reach me: kevinch28@gmail.com
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him/His

 <!-- <a href="https://github.com/JonJWong/JWong-Eats" target="_blank" >Pet Rehome</a> - A full-stack application inspired by Petfinder where users can make post to rehome a pet and message other users using Ruby on Rails, PostgreSQL, React.js + Redux.
 <p align="center">